sonatype-nexus-community/vscode-iq-plugin/README.md

 ### Preferred Commercial Settings

-It's preferable to set your environment variables for authentication, and use a `.sonatyperc` file for the rest.
+It's preferable to set your environment variables for authentication, and use a `.sonatype-config` file for the rest.

 The `IQ_USERNAME` and `IQ_TOKEN` environment variables will be used for authentication.
 If your org uses a secrets manager these may already be set for you.

 If you are able to login to IQ but don't have tokens, you can create a [user/pass token pair](https://help.sonatype.com/iqserver/automating/rest-apis/user-token-rest-api---v2) and set those values to `IQ_USERNAME` and `IQ_TOKEN`.

-The rest of the configuration is handled in the `.sonatyperc` file.
+The rest of the configuration is handled in the `.sonatype-config` file.
 Some of your projects may already have this file, in which case you can immediately run an evaluation.

-You can add a `.sonatyperc` file to the root of your project if it doesn't exist with the following format:
+You can add a `.sonatype-config` file to the root of your project if it doesn't exist with the following format:

 ```
 ---